llvm/circt/docs/Dialects/Comb/RationaleComb.md

 TODO: Simple integer types, eventually parametrically wide integer type `hw.int<width>`.
 Supports type aliases.
 See HW rationale for more info.

+Operations in the `comb` dialect support zero-width integers.
+Any well-defined value of type `i0` is assumed to be of zero value, from which sign semantics can be infered for signed operations.
+In particular, division on `i0` is undefined, as it would only yield division by zero.
+Similarly, replication of an `i0` value cannot yield a non-zero-width integer.

 ## Comb Operations

 This section contains notes about design decisions relating to